compsocialscience/summer-institute/2019/materials/logistics/postsicss_grant_guidelines.md

 #### We have a question that is not covered here.
 What should we do?

-Send Matt and Chris a message on Slack.
+Please email Matt and Chris.